 Whenever possible, surgeons try to remove the entire tumor together with the testicle and spermatic cord.
 Eachspermatic cord contains one vas deferens, a tube through which sperm cells reach the seminal vesicles for storage until ejaculation.
 Even more importantly, the spermatic cord contains blood and lymph vessels that may act as a pathway for testicle cancer to spread to the rest of the body.
 The operation is done through an incision in the inguinal (groin) area.
 This surgical strategy minimizes the risk that cancer cells will spread during the operation.

-the doctor may perform a biopsy before removing the testicle.
-During
+uncertain, the doctor may perform a biopsy before removing

-spermatic cord.
-If suspicious tissue is seen, a portion of the tissue
+If suspicious tissue is seen, a portion of the tissue is

-is removed and immediately examined by the pathologist.
-If cancer is
+removed and immediately examined by the pathologist.
+If

-treatment will involve surgery to remove only the mass or the use of
+surgery to remove only the mass or the use of appropriate

 Examinations and Tests for Staging Testicle Cancer